Utility functions

 Returns:

-step_returns (tuple) – Depending on output_truncation_bool bool, it can return (obs, rew, done, info) or (obs, rew, terminated, truncated, info)
+step_returns (tuple) – Depending on output_truncation_bool, it can return (obs, rew, done, info) or (obs, rew, terminated, truncated, info)

 Example